Kiehl012/Threat_Level_Midnight/README.md

 ### Does it speak?
 In our pursuit of reincarnating our favorite characters from the show, we wanted to create an interactive text generator that would be recognizable to fans of the show.
 We tested a few different different models, but ultimately decided to use a Recurring Neural Network (RNN) model.
 In addition to producing the best results, the RNN model was easier to use and computationally less expensive than other models we tested.
 When it was time to train the model, we chose Michael Scott, the main character.
-He had the most lines of any other character in the show and we thought if anyone had a personality that was big enough to shine through, it would be him.
+He had the most lines of any other characters in the show and we thought if anyone had a personality that was big enough to shine through, it would be him.
 The result is an interactive text generator that, while imperfect, is undeniably Michael Scott, the lovably awkward Regional Manager of Dunder Mifflin, Scranton.

 ### What can we see?
 Once the script was cleaned and strucutred by season, episode, and character we were able to apply a sentiment analysis to each line in the script.
 We opted to use vaderSentiment for this task.

-Next we averaged the sentiment for each character, episdoe, season and writer of The Office.
-This allowed review of characters changes over the couse of the show and the impact individual writers.
-Linking that data to the average fan rating of each episode gave insights
+Next we averaged the sentiment for each character, episode, season, and writer of The Office.
+This allowed us to review characters' changes over the course of the show and the impact each writer creates.
+Linking that data to the average fan rating of each episode gave further insights into the popularity of the beloved sitcom.

-### And Scene
+### End Scene
 The final challenge, could we make a computer generated scene for The Office?
-Checkout the scene at the bottom of the website and let us know what you think?
+Check out the scene at the bottom of the website and let us know what you think!

  In this machine generated script, we prompted Michael with "Dwight" and let the model generate
                         sentences for Michael.
 Dwight's lines are then fed off of Michael's, Jim's off of Dwight's,